 Using sound techniques to enhance your films:

-- Use sound bridges to help the story flow
+- Use sound bridges when editing to help the story flow

 - Create atmosphere with ambient recordings and sound effects